Options

 • Pyodide: wasm32

-• auto: The default archs for your machine - see the table below.
+• auto: The recommended archs for your machine - see the table below.

 • all : expands to all the architectures supported on this OS.
-You may want to use CIBW_BUILD with this option to target specific architectures via build selectors.
+You may want to use build with this option to target specific architectures via build selectors.

 Default: auto